tkabalin/WebGL-Fluid-Background/README.md

 ### 4. Running the Simulation

-Open **`index.html`** in your web browser.
+Run **`index.html`** with a tool such as Live Server in VS Code.
 The fluid simulation should start immediately and will respond to your mouse or touch movements.

 > ⚠️ **Note:** This project **requires a WebGL-compatible browser**.
 If the background does not appear, ensure WebGL is enabled in your browser settings.